JoryAnderson/Conductor/readme.md

 This extension requires the following permissions:

-*   **`webRequest` and `webRequestBlocking`:** These permissions are necessary to intercept network requests *before* they are sent, allowing the extension to redirect URLs.
+*   **`webRequest` and `webRequestBlocking`:** These permissions are necessary to intercept network requests *before* they are sent, allowing the extension to redirect URLs to the appropriate container.
 This is the core functionality of the extension.
 *   **`tabs`:**  This permission is used to create new tabs in the specified containers and to manage existing tabs (e.g., closing the original tab).
 *   **`cookies`:**  This permission is required to access the `cookieStoreId` associated with each tab and container.
 This ensures that the redirection happens within the correct container context.
 *   **`contextualIdentities`:**  This permission allows the extension to interact with Firefox's container feature, retrieving the list of available containers and creating new tabs within specific containers.